svaline29/lockbox/README.md

 # buzzer-lockbox
-Microcontrolled lockbox; takes sequence of inputs from buzzer and compares to stored unlock key
+Microcontrolled lockbox; takes sequence of inputs from buzzer and compares to stored key